MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 > If you are already logged in, your username would be would be displayed, you have an option to switch account.

 5. Sign in to your M365 account using your credentials.
 The browser will close automatically.
-6. Select Continue to close.
+6. Select **Continue** to close.

 ## Sign in to your Azure account

-1. Open Visual Studio
+1. Open Visual Studio.
 1. Open the Teams App project.
-1. Select Project > Teams Toolkit > Provision in the cloud
+1. Select Project> Teams Toolkit> Provision in the cloud.
-1. Select "Sign in..." in right top and sign in your Azure
+1. Select "Sign in..." in right top and sign in your Azure.

 :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-start.png" alt-text="Provision cloud":::